 - Safe Driving: Every employee who drives patients must take a safe driving course upon hire and annually, and is subject to regular driving record reviews.
 All trips require an assessment of whether accommodations must be made to meet the special needs of any patients being transported.

 - Incident Reporting: Despite our best efforts, incidents do occur at our facilities.
 Acadia reports and reviews all such incidents, analyzing the data for trends and follow-up tracking.
-The data is then reviewed by the Patient Safety Sub-Committee, which is chaired by Acadia’s VP of Risk Management and includes Acadia’s Chief Compliance Officer, VP of Human Resources, VP of Clinical Services and Division Presidents.
+The data is then reviewed by the Patient Safety Sub-Committee, which is chaired by Acadia’s VP of Risk Management and includes Acadia’s Chief Quality and Compliance Officer, VP of Human Resources, VP of Clinical Services and Division Presidents.

 - Safe Catch Program: Acadia encourages employees to participate in maintaining a safe environment and acknowledges staff who identify and report any potential hazards.